Skip to content

 1 - Context c4-model/1-context/ System and its relationships with external systems/users

-3 - Component c4-model/3-component/ Internal structure of containers
+3 - Component c4-model/3-component/ Internal structure of each service

 Deployment c4-model/deployment/ Infrastructure and database diagrams